thingsboard/thingsboard.github.io/_includes/docs/pe/solution-templates/scada-systems-in-drilling.md

 The SCADA Swimming Pool system includes:

-- Devices – Sensors and actuators installed on drilling equipment.
+- **Devices** – Sensors and actuators installed on drilling equipment.
 They collect data on drilling parameters such as rotation speed, tension, fluid level, and other indicators.
-- Modbus Protocol – The primary communication protocol for data exchange between devices.
+- **Modbus** Protocol – The primary communication protocol for data exchange between devices.
 It ensures reliable connection and seamless integration of equipment with the SCADA system.
-- Gateway – A device that transmits data from sensors to the cloud platform.
+- **Gateway** – A device that transmits data from sensors to the cloud platform.
 It converts and relays data over the network for further processing.
-- ThingsBoard – An IoT platform where data is collected, analyzed, and visualized.
+- **ThingsBoard** – An IoT platform where data is collected, analyzed, and visualized.
 It allows operators to access information and set up alerts for critical parameter changes.
-- Dashboard Visualization – SCADA dashboards provide a clear representation of all drilling processes, enabling real-time monitoring and informed decision-making.
+- **Dashboard Visualization** – SCADA dashboards provide a clear representation of all drilling processes, enabling real-time monitoring and informed decision-making.

 ## Key components of a drilling rig

 These symbols represent key structural elements of the drilling system:

-**HP Drilling Rig**
+**Drilling Rig**

 Main structure essential for supporting drilling operations.

 ![image](/images/solutions/scada_systems_in_drilling/hp-drilling-rig.png)

-### Rotational and Pressure Control Components

-Symbols essential for managing drilling rotation and pressure safety:

-**HP Preventer**
+**Preventer**

 Blowout preventer for pressure control and system safety.

 ![image](/images/solutions/scada_systems_in_drilling/hp-preventer.png)

-### Drilling Operation Components

-Symbols that directly impact the drilling process:

-**HP Drill**
+**Drill**

 Represents the drill bit responsible for boring into the ground.

 ![image](/images/solutions/scada_systems_in_drilling/hp-drill.png)

-### Crane and Hoisting Systems

-These symbols facilitate the movement of heavy equipment and materials in drilling operations:

-**HP Drawwork**
+**Drawwork**

 Controls the hoisting and lowering of the drill string.